goish135/goish135/README.md

   - Long time no get drink

-- i want to be a full-stack enginner also a Architect
+- i want to be a ~full-stack~(So tired) enginner also a Architect
-- 💬 Ask me about Netflix 、 Spider Universe 、 Podcast
+- 💬 Ask me about Netflix 、 Spider Universe 、 Podcast、Disney +
 - 📫 How to reach me: IThelp 、 mail

 - ⚡ Fun fact: travel sleep coding 桌遊 Dart